Microsoft opens Surface Go with LTE preorders, starting at $679

 Other than storage options, the main difference between the consumer and commercial Surface Go devices is that the former ships with Windows 10 Home in S Mode as the default operating system, though you can upgrade to the standard Windows 10 Home for free.
 The commercial device, on the other hand, ships with Windows 10 Pro as the default, which can be switched to S Mode.

 An LTE version of the Surface Go will be welcome news for many, as it edges the device even closer to being the ultimate portable productivity machine.
-However, the price could be a sticking point for many — at around 70 percent more than the baseline $399 Surface Go, the LTE configuration edges perhaps a little too close to premium-pricing territory.
+However, the price could be a sticking point for many — at around 70 percent more than the baseline $399 Surface Go, the LTE unit is perhaps a little too close to premium-pricing territory.
 Comparing like-for-like, however, the LTE device is just 24 percent more expensive than the non-LTE version with 8GB RAM and 128GB of storage.

 But remember, the Surface Go doesn’t include the type cover, so you’re looking at a minimum spend of around $779 if you want full functionality.